-The striped hat actually formed a big part of my motivation, maybe because at the time all my friends were trying to get into offices and investment banks.
+The striped hat actually formed a big part of my motivation – my only alternative at the time being getting into some cage they still call office.

-But the real Santa discusses employment terms with his reindeer only, so I left the village still wondering how to get a job there.
+But the real Santa discusses employment terms with his reindeer only, so I left the village empty-handed.

-Then, as many as nearly twelve years later and as few as four weeks ago, I bumped into Chris Lovelock.
-He is the man currently in charge of the Santa’s programme recruitment for you to work in Finland; consequently, it goes without saying that he is employed by a British company.
+The idea of getting a job at the Santa Claus Village never really left me in over a decade and – as many as twelve years later and as few as four weeks ago – I eventually bumped into the man currently in charge of a recruitment programme to work at the Santa Claus Village in Rovaniemi, Lapland; consequently, it goes without saying that he is employed by a British company.

-Chris works for Surrey-based Work a Season, a specialist tour operator in the UK, recruiting staff for specialist ski companies such as Inghams, Esprit Ski and Ski Total, and also managing the Santa’s Lapland programme.
+Chris Lovelock works for a Surrey-based specialist tour operator in the UK, recruiting staff for a range of ski companies, and also managing the Santa’s Lapland programme.

 Apart from the Santa Claus Village positions, we also have many other roles you can find on Hotelplan, our website.
 We have a large base covering something like 1,000 jobs we recruit for in Austria, France, Switzerland, something in Andorra.
 And also in Italy.

 (Italy?!
-Is he trying to return me back to sender?)
-Well, how many people want to work at Santa’s village?
+Is he trying to return me back to the sender?)
+How many people want to work at Santa’s village?

 Well, it’s super busy, very popular.
 We’ve got loads and loads of people who want to come – which is fantastic – this means we do a good job!

-What do you exactly look for in temporary workers for Santa’s Lapland?
+What do you look for in temporary workers for the Santa Claus Village in Rovaniemi?

 Do you also recruit real Santas?
-When I’ve been there in 2006, the Santa I met was so incredibly so much that into the role… you know, he was just the real Santa!
+When I travelled there in 2006, the Santa I met was so incredibly so much into the role.
+He looked just like the real Santa Claus.